krai-tech/krai-kit/apps/krai-kit/en/src/pages/components/alert/index.md

 # {{ NgDocPage.title }}

-Alerts are used to display inline notifications.
+`AlertComponent` are used to display inline notifications.
 They help users quickly receive important information or warnings while interacting with the application.

 ```ts
 import { AlertComponent } from '@krai-tech/kit/alert';
 ```

 ## Types

-`AlertComponent` - supports multiple types of notifications, each with its own purpose and appearance.

 ### Default